sketchomania/portfolio/README.md

 ### Todo later on

-- add shadow to the social icons
+- nav links to the different sections of portfolio
+- show icons for tech stack used
+- Resume
+  - a b c d e